NCERT Syllabus for Class 7 Geography – Free PDF Download

 - Collect stories/find out about changes that took place in their areas (identify how things/ surroundings change overnight and why).

-- Discuss the topic “How weather forecast helps us” in your class after assigning the role of a farmer, a hawker, a pilot of an aeroplane, a captain of the ship, a fisherman and an engineer of a river dam to different students.
+- Discuss the topic “How weather forecast helps us” in the class after assigning the role of a farmer, a hawker, a pilot of an aeroplane, a captain of the ship, a fisherman and an engineer of a river dam to different students.

 - Write observations about local area house types, settlements, transport, communication and vegetation.